‘Kind’ actor died on Singapore Airlines flight on ‘last big holiday’ with wife

 Asked how he’d remember his first cousin, Stephen said: “With fond memories, he is musical, I’m musical so we are musicals orientated but I know he was very popular in the Thornbury musical group, just a lovely guy.”

-Mr Dimond, who has known Mr Kitchen for 11 years, said: “We will continue with the next show which will likely be done in his name.
+Mr Dimond, who has known Kitchen for 11 years, told The Independent: “We will continue with the next show which will likely be done in his name.

 “I’m really shocked, he’ll be badly missed.
 He was a kind man who in recent years, after retirement, had loved the musical theatre.”